René de Girardin: Landscape gardening

-Girardin's textbook on gardening, De la composition des paysages (On the Composition of Landscapes) was published in 1777 and republished in 1805, under the name René Louis Gerardin.
+Girardin's textbook on gardening, De la composition des paysages sur le terrain ou des moyens d'embellir la nature près des habitations en y joignant l'agréable à l'utile ("On the creation of landscapes, or means of embellishing nature near inhabited places in merging the agreeable and the useful") was published in 1777 and republished in 1805, under the name René Louis Gerardin.
 Toward the end of the book he explained his view of the purpose of gardens:

 Of the power of landscapes over our senses, and as a result upon our soul.

 "The composition of landscapes," he wrote, "can open the way to the renewal of the moral principles of the nation."
 He wrote in the last chapter, "...If you want to achieve true happiness, you must always seek the simplest means and the arrangements closest to those of nature, because only those are true and will have a long-lasting effect."

 Girardin said that gardens should be composed of a series of scenes, like paintings.
 Each designed to be seen from a different point of view and at different times of day to achieve an emotional effect.
 Some scenes should evoke solitude, others the pleasures of bucolic life, others the ideals of harmony and innocence.
 These scenes would be discovered by following a winding path through the garden, with a series of different views coming as surprises.
 He combined his ideas of creating gardens with those of a new rural social organization, where peasants own their own land.